 When I was growing up in the Bay Area, only a few kids had access to computers to learn to program.
 I was one of those fortunate kids.
 And when I looked around the room of the computer club in my junior high, everybody looked like me.
 Recently, I visited a local high school computer science class, and it was clear that there's been a slight change.
-There were a few young women and Latinx students in the class.
-But even though computing resources are more ubiquitous and programming platforms are freely available on the internet, software engineering and the pipeline of new people entering the field are still not nearly diverse enough.
+There were a few young women students in the class.
+But even though computing resources are more ubiquitous and programming platforms are freely available on the internet, software engineering and the pipeline of new people entering the field still lack broad representation.

 First, we've expanded our intern-recruiting program to include more universities across the United States.
-We chose those schools based on criteria that includes their track record for diversity.
+We chose those schools based on criteria that includes their track record of representation.
 We also started an internship program in our European development center.

 Second, we've embraced the new normal of working from anywhere and are now recruiting from all locations in the United States and Latin America.
 We've always been open to the virtual work environment, but where home-office workers were the minority of our job postings in the past, they're now the majority or our open positions.

-I'd encourage people to get involved in the movement for diversity in engineering by visiting Girls Who Code, Code Changers, these tech orgs supporting black coders, and Code2040, which have national reach and operate programs around the country, and to look for career opportunities on our careers page.
-We look forward to meeting with applicants of all backgrounds and all kinds of abilities and adding more diverse talent to our teams.
+I'd encourage people to get involved in the movement for representation in engineering by visiting Girls Who Code, Code Changers, these tech orgs supporting black coders, and Code2040, which have national reach and operate programs around the country, and to look for career opportunities on our careers page.
+We look forward to meeting with applicants of all backgrounds and all kinds of abilities and adding more talented individualst to our teams.

 Related Content